Common problems / Toyota / 2012-2017 / 7 min read

 - The story changes when you ask specific questions.

-Should you buy the guide?
+Should you use the full guide?

 The guide gives the part we do not publish here: best production years, years and specs to avoid, exact check order, cost context, and what each finding means for the price.